CaptainATW/Wordle/README.md

     <img alt="Wordle" height="250px" src="Wordle.png">
   </picture>
 </p>
-<h1 align="center">Wordle Clone</h1>
+<h1 align="center" style="font-size: 400px;">Wordle in Java</h1>

-Worlde created in Java using JFrame, this project is extremely limited but is a simple and fun game.
+Worlde clone created in Java using JFrame, this project is extremely limited but is a simple and fun game.

 Created in about 5 hours.